tshepang/blog/content/computing/FLOSS I use a-lot.rst

 - **dwm**: `replaced GNOME as my primary desktop environment`__
 - **Evince**: I would love to get a PDF reader with better navigation
-- **Firefox**: I have since settled on this one, abandoning Google Chrome, the previous favorite
+- **Firefox**: I am not happy with its memory consumption, but have nevertheless settled on it
 - **Gnumeric**: it's faster than LibreOffice spreadsheet, and has a superior search interface
 - Liferea__: would not be using this had it not been for Google Reader